electricduck/booski/README.md

 ## ✨ Quick Start

 >  This Quick Start makes general assumptions about your environment, such as using Linux (x86_64).
-For a more comprehensive guide, see [Getting Started](https://github.com/electricduck/booski/wiki/Getting-Started).
+For a more comprehensive guide, see [Docs](https://github.com/electricduck/booski/wiki).

 ```sh
 cd ~/.local/bin